 There are some things you can purchase or install in your home that will help save you money over the long run.
 Planning ahead for these opportunities can give you the best perspective on what will save you money in the future — even if there is an upfront cost associated with making these investments.

-Certain investments can have a significant impact on your wallet in the future, Here are four money-saving home improvements that are well worth the effort:
+On the other hand, certain investments can indeed have a significant impact on your wallet in the future.
+In fact, here are four money-saving home improvements that are well worth the effort:

 Installing Ductless Air Conditioning